Minimal Polynomial and Reduced Rank Extrapolation Methods Are Related

 \sloppypar \begin{itemize} \item When $\ff(\xx)$ is linear [that is, $\ff(\xx)=\TT\xx+\dd$ for some constant matrix $\TT\in\C^{N\times N}$ and constant vector $\dd\in\C^N$], $\rr(\sss_k)=\UU_k\ggamma_k$ {\em exactly}. \item When $\ff(\xx)$ is nonlinear, $\UU_k\ggamma_k$ serves as an {\em approximation} to $\rr(\sss_k)$, that is, $\rr(\sss_k)\approx\UU_k\ggamma_k,$ and $\UU_k\ggamma_k$ gets closer and closer to $\rr(\sss_k)$ as convergence is approached. \end{itemize}

-In addition, $\sem{\UU_k\ggamma_k}$, the weighted norm of $\UU_k\ggamma_k$, can be obtained, without actually computing $\UU_k\ggamma_k$ and taking its norm, in terms of the quantities provided by the algorithm we have just described.
+In addition, for both MPE and RRE, $\sem{\UU_k\ggamma_k}$, the weighted norm of $\UU_k\ggamma_k$, can be obtained, without actually computing $\UU_k\ggamma_k$ and taking its norm; it can be obtained very simply in terms of the quantities already provided by the algorithm we have just described.
 This is the subject of the next theorem.